Skip to main content

 Koochiching County, MinnesotaLimited DataEutrophic

 Zebra mussels have been documented at Rainy Lake, which alters the filter-feeding balance and can paradoxically increase water clarity while disrupting the food web.
-Walleye are documented at Rainy Lake, one of 17 fish species on record for the lake.
-Public access is available — the lake is on the Minnesota PCA public-access list.
-Ice-out has been logged at Rainy Lake more than two dozen times, putting the median around May 4 — a useful baseline for tracking climate trends.
+The fishery includes walleye among the lake's 17 documented species — a notable draw for Minnesota anglers.
+A documented public access point at Rainy Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
+The lake has a long ice-out record — 106 observations on file, with a median ice-out around May 4.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2023-07-10.
 Grade methodology: LakeGrade methodology.